GoogleCloudPlatform/chef-google-container/README.md

 * `logging_service` -
   The logging service the cluster should use to write logs.
-Currently available options:
-  * logging.googleapis.com - the Google Cloud Logging service.
-  * none - no logs will be exported from the cluster. if left as an empty string,logging.googleapis.com will be used.
+Currently available options: logging.googleapis.com - the Google Cloud Logging service. none - no logs will be exported from the cluster. if left as an empty string,logging.googleapis.com will be used.

 * `monitoring_service` -
   The monitoring service the cluster should use to write metrics.
   Currently available options:
-  * monitoring.googleapis.com - the Google Cloud Monitoring service.
-  * none - no metrics will be exported from the cluster. if left as an empty string, monitoring.googleapis.com will be used.
+  monitoring.googleapis.com - the Google Cloud Monitoring service. none - no metrics will be exported from the cluster. if left as an empty string, monitoring.googleapis.com will be used.

 * `network` -
   The name of the Google Compute Engine network to which the cluster is connected.
 If left unspecified, the default network will be used.
-  * Tip: To ensure it exists and it is operations, configure the network using 'gcompute_network' resource.
+  To ensure it exists and it is operations, configure the network using 'gcompute_network' resource.

 * `cluster_ipv4_cidr` -